-Prudent profit-maximising Market Participants review their forecasts periodically to ensure they are not making systematic gains in the Real-Time Market over long periods.
-A participant, regardless of whether it had market power, would review its forecasting method so that it did not make systematic losses over long periods.
-A Market Participant without market power would not include a risk margin in its price offers as an additional cost.
+Prudent Market Participants review their forecasts periodically to ensure they are not making systematic gains in the Real-Time Market over long periods.
+A participant, would review its forecasting method so that it did not make systematic losses over long periods.
 Risk margin is not included in calculation of efficient variable cost, nor contingency reserve raise costs.

-Example 161646.
+Example 16.
 Gas-fired generator offer construction under uncertainty

-A Market Participant gas-fired generator has an average heat-rate curve as shown in Figure 11Figure 1 with minimum stable generation of 20MW and maximum stable generation of 105 MW.
+A Market Participant gas-fired generator has an average heat-rate curve as shown in Figure 1 with minimum stable generation of 20MW and maximum stable generation of 105 MW.
 It has a fuel-input cost of \$6/GJ delivered from a variable quantity contract.
 For simplicity, this example assumes the generator has no other costs.